lloydmeta/frunk/README.md

 ### Generic

 `Generic` is a way of representing a type in ... a generic way.
-This enables you to have reusable functions that can work with many different types, and yet allow you to get back to your original types if you so wish.
+By coding around `Generic`, you can to write functions that abstract over types and arity, but still have the ability to recover your original type afterwards.
+This can be a fairly powerful thing.

 Frunk comes out of the box with a nice custom `Generic` derivation so that boilerplate is kept to a minimum.

 Here are some examples:

-#### Turning any HList into your Struct
+#### HList ⇄ Struct

 ```rust
 extern crate frunk;